edunatives/Replit-CV-Parser/replit.md

     - Provider selection via `/api/providers` endpoint and `provider` parameter in assessment APIs
 - **API Key Priority**: GOOGLE_API_KEY takes precedence for Gemini.
 Both providers can be used simultaneously.
 - **API Documentation**: Interactive Swagger UI at `/api-docs` with an OpenAPI 3.0 specification.
-- **NestJS Backend (Optional)**: An alternative NestJS backend is provided for future expansion, supporting advanced features like job queues, real-time processing, and microservices.

 ### Data Storage
 - **Database**: MongoDB for persistent storage of CV documents and parsed data.